psi4/psi4/doc/sphinxman/source/build_planning.rst

 **7. Configure Runtime**

-   To run Psi4 after installation, you need to configure a few variables:
+   To run |PSIfour| after installation, you need to configure a few variables:

    * :ref:`faq:runordinaryexe`
    * :ref:`faq:runordinarymodule`